LeNPaul/email-automation/README.md

 1. Download files

-2. Create a file called `credentials.json` and provide the encrypted password and username, as well as the three links required
+2. Create a file called `credentials.json` and provide the encrypted password and username, the file paths to the `email.txt` and `logs.txt` file, as well as the three links required

 3. Create a file called `email.txt` and provide the email response that will be sent when a support inquiry is made during off hours